Asha Mevlana: Career

 While in New York and undergoing chemotherapy, Mevlana began performing with the alternative string quartet Invert, with whom she released two albums.
 In 2003 she moved to Los Angeles to pursue a career as an electric violinist and has since performed with artists such as Alanis Morissette, Enrique Iglesias, Roger Daltrey, Dee Snider and the Jonas Brothers.
 Mevlana has also performed Crazy with Gnarls Barkley.
 Mevlana's TV appearances include The Tonight Show with Jay Leno Show, The Ellen DeGeneres Show, Jimmy Kimmel Live, the Grammy Awards, the MTV Movie Awards and American Idol.

 Mevlana was also part of Porcelain, an Australian rock band signed to Universal Records which toured around North America.
 In 2009 the band's first single, The Last Song, was named the Daily Telegraph's 'single of the week' and was aired on national radio in Australia.
 In 2011 Mevlana was hired as the string director and soloist for the Trans-Siberian Orchestra West Coast Tour and has toured around North America and Europe.

-Melvana has also worked as a director and her debut documentary short Driven was released in 2011.
+Mevlana has also worked as a director and her debut documentary short Driven was released in 2011.
 She was also featured in the Travel Channel pilots Lost Weekend and Destination Showdown as well as the Travel Presenter for Viator.com's web series.

 Her "Amplified Tiny House" was featured on Tiny House Nation on March 4, 2017 on FYI Network.